 If you need something you won’t have to cook, your best bet is calorie-dense bars.
 ProBar offers delicious and varied bars in 12-packs that I could live off for several days and, in fact, may have.

 To carry that filtered water, Hydrapak makes great collapsible bottles.
 They pack down small, don’t leak and don’t spill when you drink.
 I love the 32-ounce Flux, but there are various sizes available.
 I’d suggest keeping one hard water bottle full as well.
 The 24 oz.
-Standard Mouth ones from Hydro Flask are pretty sturdy.
+Standard Mouth ones from Hydro Flask are pretty sturdy and will get the job done.

 Sunburn can really debilitate you fast.
 Skinnies Sungel goes a long way, with only a pea-sized amount required for your head and neck.
 It is non-greasy and lasts all day, making it a great choice for all-day hikes… or survival situations.